buildbot/buildbot/master/docs/index.rst

 .. ==================================
-   BuildBot Documentation - |version|
+   Buildbot Documentation - |version|
    ==================================

-This is the BuildBot documentation for Buildbot version |version|.
+This is the Buildbot documentation for Buildbot version |version|.

 If you are evaluating Buildbot and would like to get started quickly, start with the :doc:`Tutorial <tutorial/index>`.
 Regular users of Buildbot should